25+ Incredible Things to Do in Arlington VA for All Ages

 Arlington Cinema & Drafthouse

-This historic theater is a unique place to see a movie in Arlington; second-run and classic films play in a single-screen cinema with real old-Hollywood vibes, while servers bring snacks, pitchers and movie-themed cocktails.
+This historic theater is a unique place to see a movie in Arlington; second-run and classic films play in a single-screen cinema with real old-Hollywood vibes, while servers bring snacks, pitchers, and movie-themed cocktails.

 It’s also a popular live performance space, drawing in big-name comedians.